Logica

-Logica was acquired by Canada-based CGI Group in 2012 and the Logica brand name ceased being used in 2013.
+Logica was acquired by Canada-based CGI Inc in 2012 and the Logica brand name ceased being used in 2013.

 History

 Origins

 Logica was started as a systems integration business in 1969.
 Its founders were five people who left Scicon, an American computer company that had opened a London-based UK subsidiary and that had then been bought by BP.
 Chief among these were Len Taylor, who took the operational helm, and Philip Hughes, who served in the visionary role.
-Indeed a later profile would call Hughes "one of the architects of the information age."

 The other founders were Pat Coen, Steve Feldman, and John McNeil.
 Another important figure, David Mann, joined the fledgling outfit a few weeks later.
-Together these people, in the later words of the Financial Times, "gave the company its distinctive character."